the-turing-way/the-turing-way/book/website/project-design/missing-data/missing-data-visualising-missingness.md

 A scatterplot of diastolic blood pressure against motor score.
 Any missing values are plotted at 10% less than the smallest value of a given feature and are colored in red.
 ```

-In , we mentioned that some study participants were unable to attend the blood pressure clinic due to being older and frailer.
+In {ref}`pd-missing-data-structures-mar`, we mentioned that some study participants were unable to attend the blood pressure clinic due to being older and frailer.
 This is partially reflected in the figure, as most individuals with high Motor Scores, are missing their blood pressure readings.

 However, an relationship observed does not necessarily equate to causation.
 Take the next figure as an example: